Yarab-22/-Financial-Analytics-and-Predictive-Chatbot/README.md

-# 💹 AI-Powered Financial Data Analysis & Chatbot
+# 💹 Finance Data Analysis & AI Chatbot

 This project combines **machine learning** and an **AI-powered chatbot** to provide insights from boutique finance data.
 It demonstrates end-to-end data analysis, predictive modeling, and a natural language interface for querying financial databases.